Anatomy: Ancient

-In 1600 BCE, the Edwin Smith Papyrus, an Ancient Egyptian medical text, described the heart and its vessels, as well as the brain and its meninges and cerebrospinal fluid, and the liver, spleen, kidneys, uterus and bladder, and it showed the blood vessels diverging from the heart.
+In 1600 BCE, the Edwin Smith Papyrus, an Ancient Egyptian medical text, described the heart and its vessels, as well as the brain and its meninges and cerebrospinal fluid, and the liver, spleen, kidneys, uterus and bladder.
+It showed the blood vessels diverging from the heart.
 The Ebers Papyrus (c.
 1550 BCE) features a "treatise on the heart", with vessels carrying all the body's fluids to or from every member of the body.

 Ancient Greek anatomy and physiology underwent great changes and advances throughout the early medieval world.
-Over time, this medical practice expanded by a continually developing understanding of the functions of organs and structures in the body.
-Phenomenal anatomical observations of the human body were made, which have contributed towards the understanding of the brain, eye, liver, reproductive organs and the nervous system.
+Over time, this medical practice expanded due to a continually developing understanding of the functions of organs and structures in the body.
+Phenomenal anatomical observations of the human body were made, which contributed to the understanding of the brain, eye, liver, reproductive organs, and nervous system.

 The Hellenistic Egyptian city of Alexandria was the stepping-stone for Greek anatomy and physiology.
-Alexandria not only housed the biggest library for medical records and books of the liberal arts in the world during the time of the Greeks, but was also home to many medical practitioners and philosophers.
-Great patronage of the arts and sciences from the Ptolemy rulers helped raise Alexandria up, further rivalling the cultural and scientific achievements of other Greek states.
+Alexandria not only housed the biggest library for medical records and books of the liberal arts in the world during the time of the Greeks but was also home to many medical practitioners and philosophers.
+Great patronage of the arts and sciences from the Ptolemaic dynasty of Egypt helped raise Alexandria up, further rivalling other Greek states' cultural and scientific achievements.